apify/apify-docs/content/academy/web_scraping_for_beginners.md

 ---
-title: Web Scraping for Beginners
+title: Web scraping for beginners
 description: Learn how to develop web scrapers with this comprehensive and practical course.
 Go from beginner to expert, all in one place.
 menuWeight: 18
 category: courses